stackbit-projects/ultra-primrose-9dd8f/content/posts/numpy-and-pandas-numerical-data-types.md

 ## Speed
 I will conduct several experiment to see the effect of changing datatype.
 Could it increase the speed?
 In theory, more precise data type lead to slower calculation time.

+1. Pandas aggregation
+I will create a simple dataframe with one categorical variable and one random integer.
+I will do several aggregation with different type of data type and see how fast/slow it’s gonna be.